How to Close a Company in Thailand

 • liquidation – a process referring to the payment of the company’s debts and distribution of the assets.

-The procedure is performed with the assistance of a liquidator, appointed by the Department of Business Development (DBD), working under the Ministry of Commerce; our team of attorneys in Thailand can provide details on the requirements of the DBD.
+The procedure is performed with the assistance of a liquidator, appointed by the Department of Business Development (DBD), working under the Ministry of Commerce; our team of lawyers in Thailand can provide details on the requirements of the DBD.

 Compulsory steps when closing down a business in Thailand